-The starting dose for Invokana is one 100mg tablet, once a day.
-Sometimes the dose may be increased, to one 300mg tablet, once a day, if you agree.
+The starting dose for Invokana is one 100 mg tablet, once a day.
+Sometimes the dose may be increased, for example if you get on well with Invokana but need a little more help controlling your blood glucose.
+Your doctor can increase your dose to one 300 mg tablet per day, if you agree.

 - Swallow the tablet whole.